 Money-back guarantee: 30 DAYS

 NordVPN offers over 5,500 servers in 59 countries, nearly half of which are in the United States.
 The VPN keeps no logs about your connection or your activity and is protected with military-grade encryption.
 Live customer support is available on the website.
-An app-specific kill switch, full kill switch, and DNS leak protection come built-in.
-You are allowed up to six simultaneous connections.
+An app-specific kill switch, full kill switch, and DNS leak protection come built-in making it one of the most secure VPNs on the market.
+You are allowed up to ten simultaneous connections.

 You can get NordVPN’s MacOS app from the App Store or directly from NordVPN’s website.